qazwsx-11/chlorine/README.md

 ## Things to add in the future

-* Discord Token Logger - Doing
+* Discord Token Logger - Nearly Done
 * IP grabber - Not started yet
 * Silent file deleting - Doing
 * Compile all files into a single file - I have no idea how